10 Daily Habits That Blast Belly Fat

 Sprinkle Pepper on Your Meals

-Meet Piperine, the fat blasting ninja!
+Meet piperine, the fat blasting ninja!
 A powerful compound found in black pepper, piperine has been used for centuries in Eastern medicine to treat multiple health conditions including inflammation and tummy troubles.
-But recent animal studies have found that piperine may also have the profound ability to decrease inflammation and interfere with the formation of new fat cells—a reaction known as adipogenesis, resulting in a decrease in waist size, body fat, and cholesterol levels.
+But a study in the Journal of Agricultural and Food Chemistry found that piperine may also have the profound ability to decrease inflammation and interfere with the formation of new fat cells—a reaction known as adipogenesis, resulting in a decrease in waist size, body fat, and cholesterol levels.
 More pepper, please!
-To speed up your journey to that 6 pack, make sure you’re eating these 7 Best Foods for Rapid Weight Loss.

 Swap Cooking Oils for Coconut Oil

-What smells like an exotic vacation and can shrink your waist faster than your favorite Zumba class?
+What smells like an exotic vacation and can help you lose belly fat faster than your favorite Zumba class?
 You got it: coconut oil.
-A study of 30 men in the journal Pharmacology found that just 2 tablespoons per day reduced waist circumference by an average of 1.1 inches over the course of a month.
+A study of 30 men in the journal ISRN Pharmacology found that just 2 tablespoons per day reduced waist circumference by an average of 1.1 inches over the course of a month.
 What makes coconut oil superior to other fats is its medium chain triglycerides.
 Unlike the long-chain fatty acids found in animal sources of saturated fat, coconut oil doesn’t seem to raise your cholesterol and is more likely to be burned as energy than stored as blubber.
 At roughly 117 calories per tablespoon, it’s a near identical caloric swap for olive oil.
 Plus, its high smoke point makes coconut oil great for just about every dish, from eggs to stir-frys.

 Indulge in Dark Chocolate

-It’s every chocoholic’s dream: Research now shows that eating moderate amounts of dark chocolate can reduce overall body fat and shrink the waist.
-A study among women with normal weight obesity (skinny fat syndrome) who ate a Mediterranean diet that included two servings of dark chocolate each day showed a significant reduction in waist size than when on a cocoa-free meal plan.
+It’s every chocoholic’s dream: Research now shows that eating moderate amounts of dark chocolate can help you lose belly fat.
+A 2018 study found that at least one ounce (one serving) of dark chocolate each day showed a significant reduction in weight and BMI.
 Researchers say it has to do with the flavonoids, heart-healthy compounds in chocolate that have important antioxidant and anti-inflammatory properties.
 Just be sure you’re reaching for a bar with at least 70 percent cacao, and stay away from the “alkalized” stuff, which has a significantly reduced flavonoid content.